muratk5n/thirdwave/en/README.md

 ---

-House prices were (are) up because FED rates were low (2 yrs ago was start of covid).
-In low rate environments too much speculative money chases housing, raising the price..
-If two years ago the rates were higher, US would not be in this situation today.

----

 Time shift housing (2 yrs back) and check against rent, to see if house price changes in the past caused rent increases,